boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 The realization model described in this document uses a single Network Resource Partition (NRP) ({{Section 7.1 of !RFC9543}}).
 The applicability to multiple NRPs is out of scope.

+The realization model relies upon many building blocks currently commonly used in service provider networks.
+Concretely, the model uses (1) Layer 2 Virtual Private Network (L2VPN) {{?RFC4664}} and/or Layer 3 Virtual Private Network (L3VPN) {{?RFC4364}} service instances for logical separation, (2) fine-grained resource control at the Provider Edges (PEs), (3) coarse-grained resource control at within the provider network, and (4) capacity management. {{sec-over-rea-model}} further details the model.

 Although this document focuses on 5G, the realizations are not fundamentally constrained by the 5G use case.
 The document is not intended to be a BCP and does not claim to specify mandatory mechanisms to realize network slices.
 Rather, a key goal of the document is to provide pragmatic implementation approaches by leveraging existing readily-available, widely-deployed techniques.
 The document is also intended to align the mobile and the IETF perspectives of slicing from a realization perspective.

 A brief 5G overview is provided in {{sec-5g-overview}} for the reader's convenience.
 For a definitive description of 3GPP network architectures, the reader should refer to {{TS-23.501}}.
 More  details can be found in {{5G-Book}}.